priya-maharban/digitalmedia-portfolio/README.md

 # digitalmedia-portfolio
---UNDER CONSTRUCTION-- Here is my Digital Media Artist portfolio in which you will find the work I've done with graphic design, animation, UI/UX design, &amp; more!
+Here is my Digital Media Artist portfolio in which you will find the work I've done with graphic design, animation, UI/UX design, &amp; more!

+### THE WEBSITE ON THE FIRST PAGE IS NO LONGER BEING HOSTED!